 Adoption Options in the Media

-Global News reporter Jill Croteau and photographer Nathan Luit join Global Calgary with details on their new podcast Off Script http://globalnews.ca/news/3362048/global-news-off-script-on-news-talk-770/ Open adoption feature
+Global News reporter Jill Croteau and photographer Nathan Luit join Global Calgary with details on their new podcast Off Script http://globalnews.ca/news/3362048/global-news-off-script-on-news-talk-770/ Scroll down to Episode 6: An Open Book for the open adoption feature.

 Transformation to Parenthood on SHAW TV